ReesMorrison/NetlifyBlogThemes/content/post/2022-01-02-books-additional-subthemes/BooksAddl.md

 draft:
 ---

-The subthemes of Books discussed above came to mind from a [poem by an author reflecting on her book](author), a painting with [books piled on a table](stillife), a [plea by a writer of paperback novels](paperback), and a movie about [book informed youth](Goodwill).
+The subthemes of Books discussed above came to mind from a [poem by an author reflecting on an  unauthorized book](https://themesfromart.com/post/2022-01-01-books-from-the-author-to-her-book-a-poem-by-anne-bradstreet/booksbradstreet/), a painting of [books piled on a table](https://themesfromart.com/post/2022-01-02-books-from-still-life-with-books-a-painting-by-vincent-van-gogh/booksstill/), a [plea by a writer of paperback novels](https://themesfromart.com/post/2022-01-02-books-from-paperback-rider-by-the-beatles/bookspaperback/), and a movie about [book informed youth](https://themesfromart.com/post/2022-01-02-books-from-good-will-hunting-a-movie-with-matt-damon-robin-williams-and-ben-afleck/bookshunting/).
 Here are more subthemes that don’t link so directly to any of the four works of art.

 <!--more-->